 My neighbor, beloved longtime Chevy Chase West resident Dr. Ned Gaylin, was killed by a driver while cycling at the nearby intersection of the Capital Crescent Trail and Little Falls Parkway in October 2016.
 In reaction to this tragedy, Montgomery County and the local parks service are considering some engineering changes to protect people walking and biking in the area.

-While there may have been issues of inattention or negligence contributing to this incident, the underlying engineering was likely a strong contributor.
-At the time there were two vehicle lanes each way on Little Falls Parkway.
-A driver in one lane yielded to Gaylin to let him cross, but a driver in the adjacent lane apparently did not recognize this and drove through the crossing, striking Gaylin and killing him.
+While there may have been issues of inattention or negligence contributing to this incident, the underlying engineering was likely a contributor.
+At the time there were two vehicle lanes each way on Little Falls Parkway, and a driver struck Gaylin as he proceeded through the intersection, killing him.

 Montgomery County is trying to improve safety for people walking and biking

 Montgomery County is one of the first counties in the nation to endorse a Vision Zero initiative to eliminate severe and fatal collisions by 2030, and it’s currently developing a county-wide Bicycle Master Plan.